leaish613/meowfactss/README.md

 npm start
 The React app should now be running and accessible at http://localhost:3000.

-## Screenshots
-Here are some screenshots demonstrating the functionality of the MeowFactss project:

-Screenshot 1

-Description of Screenshot 1 showing the React frontend displaying a random cat fact.

-Screenshot 2

-Description of Screenshot 2 showing the SQLite database structure with stored cat facts.

 ## Available Scripts
 This project was bootstrapped with Create React App.
 In the project directory, you can run: